kumavis/talk-dweb-2018/README.md

-MetaMask talk for devcon2 in Shanghai 2016
+MetaMask talk for devcon3 in Cancun 2017